ExtendRealityLtd/VRTK/README.md

 `SteamVR_InteractableObject` script added to them and also shows the ability to highlight interactable objects when they are touched by the controllers.

+Another example can be viewed in the scene `Examples/006_ControllerInteract_UsingADoor`.
+Which simulates using a door object to open and close it.
+It also has a cube on the floor that can be grabbed to show how interactable objects can be usable or grabbable.

 #### Class Interfaces